-Every day, and in every challenging work situation, YOU have a choice in how to respond.
+Every day, and in every challenging work situation, YOU have a choice in how to respond and uplevel your performance.
 Yes, you do—even on the days that leave you feeling exhausted and on edge, feeling like you’ve been driving for hours in a bumper car rink.
 On the days where other people’s words and actions seem to force you to have an equal and opposite reaction—you can still choose to not immediately react in ways that ramp up emotions and add fire to frustrating situations.

 Those days especially—pause and take time to think.
 Raise your awareness about the innate things within you that stir your reactions and threaten to trip you up: 1) Your self-protective hard-wiring—fight, flight, freeze, please—which do you revert to most often?
 2) conditioned reactions learned from childhood 3) habits formed throughout your lifetime from life and work experiences.